lo-maxwell/react-virtual-garden/blog.md

   * Garden page now displays some basic user information
   * User page now allows modification of username and icon
+  * Can only select icons from the plants subtype
+  * Need to improve visual layout

 ### Other UI changes